-Owner is RMON SNMP
+Owner is RMON\SNMP

 - Index Index to this entry.
 (Range: 1-65535) - Type Specifies the type of event to initiate: - None No event is generated. - Log Generates an RMON log entry when the event is triggered.
-Log messages are processed based on the current configuration settings for event logging (see "System Log Configuration" on page 336). - Trap Sends a trap message to all configured trap managers (see "Specifying Trap Managers" on page 384). - Log and Trap Logs the event and sends a trap message. - Community A password-like community string sent with the trap operation to SNMP v1 and v2c hosts.
+Log messages are processed based on the current configuration settings for event logging (see "System Log Configuration" on page 334). - Trap Sends a trap message to all configured trap managers (see "Specifying Trap Managers" on page 384). - Log and Trap Logs the event and sends a trap message.